electric-sql/electric/docs/integrations/deployment/digital-ocean.md

 #### Apply migrations

-Apps running on DigitalOcean's App Platform are only allowed to listen on a single public HTTP port.
-In order to connect to the migrations proxy that runs inside Electric, we need to start a local helper server that will tunnel TCP traffic over HTTP between a local Postgres client and the migrations proxy.
+Apps running on DigitalOcean's App Platform can only accept HTTP/HTTPS connections.
+In order to connect to the migrations proxy that runs inside Electric, we need to start a local server that will tunnel TCP traffic over HTTP between a local Postgres client and the migrations proxy.

 ```shell
 $ npx electric-sql proxy-tunnel \